dokpin/qwen3/README.md

       }'
 ```

-The response will contain the assistant reply and the model name used.
+The response contains the assistant reply and the model name used.
+Set `QWEN_MODEL` to point at any compatible Qwen chat model (local path or Hugging Face repository).
+If you need GPU acceleration, ensure Docker is configured with GPU support and that the model fits in GPU memory.

 ## Local development (optional)
 If you prefer running without Docker, install dependencies and start the server: